00vchannel/Blender-Modifier-Copy-Paste-Addon/README.md

 ### Download from GitHub

-- Click the green "Code" button on this page
+- Click the green **"Code"** button on this page
-- Select "Download ZIP"
+- Select **"Download ZIP"**
 - Extract the ZIP file

-### Install the add-on
+### Install the Add-on

-- In Blender: Edit > Preferences > Add-ons > Install
+- In Blender: **Edit > Preferences > Add-ons > Install**
 - Select the extracted `Modifier0w0 addon.py` file
 - Enable the add-on (check the box)

-### Use the add-on
+### Using the Add-on

-**Copying modifiers:**
+#### Copying Modifiers
-- Select an object with modifiers in Object Mode
+- **Select** an object with modifiers in Object Mode.
-- Open the sidebar with N key and find "Modifier Copy Paste" tab
+- Open the sidebar with the **N key** and go to the **"Modifier Copy Paste"** tab.
-- Choose "Copy Multiple Modifiers" to select several specific modifiers using checkboxes
+- Choose **"Copy Multiple Modifiers"** to select several specific modifiers using checkboxes.
-- Choose "Copy Single Modifier" for just one modifier
+- Alternatively, choose **"Copy Single Modifier"** to copy just one modifier.

-**Pasting modifiers:**
+#### Pasting Modifiers
-- Select a target object
+- **Select** a target object.
-- Click "Paste All Modifiers" to apply all copied modifiers to another object
+- Click **"Paste All Modifiers"** to apply all copied modifiers to the target object.

+#### Removing Specific Modifiers
+- **Select** the object(s) from which you want to remove modifiers.
+- In the **"Modifier Copy Paste"** tab in the sidebar, navigate to the modifier list.
+- Check the box next to each modifier you wish to remove.
+- Click **"Remove Selected Modifiers"** to delete the chosen modifiers from all selected objects.
+- **Note:** Removal is generally permanent.
+The add-on may display a warning prompt to prevent accidental deletion, so double-check your selections before confirming.

 ## Advanced Usage

-- Select only the modifiers you need by using the checkbox interface
+- **Selective Modifier Management:** Use the checkbox interface to specifically choose which modifiers to copy or remove.
-- The add-on shows a list of currently copied modifiers in the panel
+- **Live Feedback:** The add-on displays a list of currently copied modifiers on the panel.
-- Special handling for referenced objects and vertex groups
+- **Handling Complex Data:** Special care is taken for modifiers referencing objects, vertex groups, and other non-primitive types.
-- Warnings for modifier types that may need manual adjustment after pasting
+- **Compatibility Warnings:** Some modifier types may require manual adjustment after pasting or removing due to their unique properties.

 ## Requirements